TERREMEMBER/znbase/docs/content/v2.0/api/ysql/extensions.md

 $ ls "$(pg_config --sharedir)"/extension/ | grep <name>
 ```

-Copy those files to the YugabyteDB installation.
+Copy those files to the ZNbaseDB installation.
 Restart the cluster (or the respective node in a multi-node install).
 Finally, connect to the cluster with `ysqlsh` and run the `CREATE EXTENSION` statement to create the extension.